 Smoking young, vaping old

 One common characteristic of the many stories I heard was that vaping changed the life of people who started smoking at young ages.
 Federal data shows that most adult smokers began before turning 18.
-For instance, I began smoking at the age of 12 and I was an “on-and-off” smoker for most of my teen years and into my first months of college.
+For instance, I began smoking under the age of 12 and I was an “on-and-off” smoker for most of my teen years and into my first months of college.

 Vaping, as I mentioned, is an escape from the years of tar and burning.
 So, it isn’t a surprise that many of the recent marketing trends from vape companies have been targeted at adult users who already smoke.
 Juul Labs, to note, has the most visibility in this respect through the company’s recent “Make The Switch” advertisement campaign targeting adults smokers over 35.